girover/laravel-family-tree-builder/README.md

 php artisan tree:install
 ```

-this command will take care of these things:
+this command will take care of the following tasks:
  - Publishing Config file ```config\tree.php``` to the config folder of your Laravel application.
  - Publishing migration files to folder ```Database\migrations``` in your application.
  - Migrate the published migrations.